JacksonMeade/ncypa/_posts/2023-02-13-organizing.md

 To build the political power of young people, we mobilize students around our campuses to vote.
 That work starts with registering students to vote all across campus.
 We go into class and club meetings, table at major university events, and launch campus-wide media campaigns to ensure students are registered to vote.

 Then, we partner with university offices and student groups to build a grass-roots voter turnout campaign.
-This campaign leverages both traditional and social media to raise awareness about the importance of voting in an election and helps students undetstand the Voter ID requirements to vote on their campus.
+This campaign leverages both traditional and social media to raise awareness about the importance of voting in an election and helps students understand the Voter ID requirements to vote on their campus.

 Over our 11 campuses, this operation has registered over 1,700 new students voters.
 We have also turned out over 4,000 students to vote.